ktpstudsteak/CIT252/week11/Trees.md

 ## Performance

-Binary search trees have a BigO of O(N) whereas balanced trees have a BigO of O(logN)
+Binary search trees have a BigO of O(N) whereas balanced trees have a BigO of O(logN).

 <br />